UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### Computing Running Balances
 1. Add relayer refunds

-   For each group of valid fills, initialize a running balance at 0 and add the add the relayer repayment.
+     For each group of validated `FilledV3Relay` events, initialize a running balance at 0 and add the add the relayer repayment.

 2. Add deposit refunds

-   For each group of `V3FundsDeposited` events that expired, sum the total deposit refunds on the origin chain.
+    For each group of `V3FundsDeposited` events that expired within the target block range, sum the total deposit refunds on the origin chain.
 Add the amount to the exsting relayer refunds for that chain.

 3. Add slow fills

-   For each slow relay group, add each slow relay's `updatedOutputAmount` to the group's running balance.
+    For each group of validated `RequestedV3SlowFill` events, add each slow relay's `updatedOutputAmount` to the group's running balance.

 4. Subtract excesses from unexecuted slow fills

-   For each group of valid fills where the `FillType` is `ReplacedSlowFill`, subtract the SlowFill `updatedOutputAmount` from the running balance in recognition that the SlowFill will never be executed.
+    For each group of validated `FilledV3Relay` events where the `FillType` is `ReplacedSlowFill`, subtract the SlowFill `updatedOutputAmount` from the running balance in recognition that the SlowFill will never be executed.

 ### Identifying SpokePool Contracts
 The current SpokePool address for a specific chain is available by querying `HubPool.crossChainContracts()`.
 The chainId must be specified in the query.
 In case of SpokePool migations, historical SpokePool addresses can be identified by scraping HubPool `CrossChainContractsSet` events.